 - This is due to a buildup of carbon on the back of the inlet valve and on the walls of the inlet.
 The soot layer restricts the intake air flow and prevents proper closing of the intake valve.

-- A special carbon cleaning process can be applied to the machine to return it to its original specifications (also recommended in precautions).
+- A special carbon cleaning process can be applied to the engine to return it to its original specifications (also recommended in precautions).